 - It’s an excellent networking tool with add-ons that help to strengthen a candidate application

 - It is geared towards the professional market and often needs to be used alongside other formats

-The academic CV, which is also known as the Ph.D.
-CV, is based on the chronological format but doesn’t follow the two-page limit.
-Quite the contrary, it often extends up to five pages – which it’s the average length, and it’s used when applying for lecturing or research-based positions in post-doctoral research.
+The academic CV (also known as a Ph.D.
+CV), is based on the chronological format but doesn’t follow the two-page limit.
+In fact, it can extend to multiple pages – 5 is the average length – and is used when applying for lecturing or research-based positions in post-doctoral research.
 This format focuses on achievements and relates to information like your Ph.D. and other related research.

 - It allows you to present supporting information such as research, publications, teaching experience, grants and fellowships, professional associations and licenses

 - It can be tiring to read because of its length

 As you can see, there are many CV formats to choose from.
 However, none of these formats will work effectively unless you tailor each one for the company and role you are applying to.
 To do that, you should also consider the industry, the job type and company culture.

 It helps to think of your CV as a marketing tool that allows you to sell your work history, skills and experience to potential employers.
 Assuming that the ‘product’ is you, you need to choose a format that manages to promote you in the best light possible.
 So before you make the decision, take a careful look at each one and what it offers.
 Choosing the right format effectively can help you increase your chances of landing a job.